BarisPozlu/Lypant-Engine/README.md

 ## Building the Engine (Windows)

-1. Make sure you have CMake and visual studio 2022 installed with the MSVC compiler
+1. Make sure you have CMake and Visual Studio 2022 installed with the MSVC compiler

 2. Clone the repository (recursive to pull submodules):
    ```bash